zzyzek/sandbox/rng/Notes.md

   there must be a connection from a vein node to an auxin node (if there are non-zero vein and auxin nodes)
 * Only vein nodes are added
 * Only auxin nodes are deleted
-* If a vein node, $v$, has a RNG that is comprised of soley vein nodes, it will only ever have vein node neighbors in the future and can be removed from consideration when calculating vein node additions or auxin node deletions
+* If a vein node, $v$, has a RNG that is comprised of solely vein nodes, it will only ever have vein node neighbors in the future and can be removed from consideration when calculating vein node additions or auxin node deletions